myersm0/cathedrals/README.md

 - Merges growing conversation threads incrementally without duplication
 - Generates tiered LLM summaries (brief and detailed, with prompt selection by document length)

 Structured segmentation and metadata extraction for non-standard formats (e.g. proprietary email exports, internal Slack threads) require you to supply a custom preprocessor script.
 Commonplace calls this script during ingestion when one is configured for a doctype — the script is responsible for parsing the raw input and emitting the structured representation that Commonplace then ingests.
-See `DEVELOPMENT.md` and the `config.toml` doctype format for details.
+See `DEVELOPMENT.md` and the `config.toml` doctype format for details, and `examples/` for working preprocessor scripts.

 ---

 ## Key features

 **Structured ingestion** — Documents are parsed into entries and chunks, preserving authorship, timestamps, and hierarchy.
+Markdown parsing is code-fence-aware (comments inside fenced code blocks are not treated as headings).

 **Incremental merging** — Conversation-like sources (Slack, email) grow over time.
 Commonplace detects overlap and appends new content without duplication.